 - When the rich make war it's the poor that die.
 (Jean-Paul Sartre)

-Armed Forced Day (Third Saturday in May)
+Armed Forced Day - this is to honor those who currently were the uniform (Third Saturday in May)

 D-Day (June 6)